Neroware/GodotRx/README.md

 	print("Done.")
 ```
 As you can see, coroutine1() now only contains code bound to the task it should
-run.
+perform.
 Remember: In good code design, each function should execute a single
-task step only!
+task only!

 ### Timers
-Timers were already possible with coroutines but when running on a separate thread,
+Timers were already possible with coroutines but when running on a separate thread
 things get a bit tricky.
 Godot 4 appears to not support signals on separate
 threads.
 Also, periodic timers only exist as Node objects.
 GDRx drastically
 simplifies creating timers.